halilbilgekagan/Ionosphere-Classification/README.md

 # Ionosphere-Classification
-This matlab code detects if there is an object in ionosphere.
+MATLAB code detects if there is an object in Ionosphere by using KNN, Naive BAYES and Logistic Regression.
+Don't publish it without permission.